Q14siX/strato_dyndns_service/README.md

 [Zur deutschen Version](#strato-dyndns-service)

 STRATO DynDNS Service is a custom Home Assistant integration for the STRATO DynDNS service.
 It is designed to manage multiple STRATO domains and subdomains directly inside Home Assistant, trigger updates manually or in grouped form, accept router-driven webhook calls, and expose the result through devices, sensors, switches, buttons, services, and blueprints.

-This README is intentionally very detailed because it is meant for the **first public release** of the project.
-It documents the integration, its setup flow, entity model, service action, webhook behavior, multi-instance support, blueprints, and repository structure in **German** and **English**.

 ## Table of contents